 Now there is a persistent attempt by some to equate these video games and other innovations with society’s highest achievement: Art

-Coding and game development may be a full part of culture, but very little of it is recognized as being Art and some a very distraught by that.
-Art is the subjective objectification of the cultural milieu and it is impossible for every creation of society to be considered Art because of supply and demand.
-The supply of creativity far outstrips the demand and the ability for critics to keep up about what is Art.
+Coding and game development may be a full part of culture, but very little of it is recognized as being Art and some are very distraught by that.
+I’m not and it is because I believe that Art is the subjective objectification of the cultural milieu and it is impossible for every creation of society to be considered Art due to supply and demand.
+The supply of creativity far outstrips the demand and the ability for critics to keep up to defining what is Art.

 Art is the epitome of culture for many and this is why some are so desperate to link Video Games to be Art or to be Literature.
 I disagree with both of those efforts because I’m more interested in meaningfulness than a specific label.
 Massive efforts like we see in architecture, game development, and certain business practices are so central to modern culture and society they do not need to be Art be meaningful.
 In fact, they are meaningful in spite of not being Art.